abelph/DeathRollContract/README.md

 Handles the truffle migration so has infura api information and account information to deploy smart contract on rinkeby testnet

 ## web_deathroll:
-Contains front end of the application and local copy of smart contract
+Contains front end of the application and local copy of smart contract, contract address, and abi

+## credit:
+"Web3 Tutorial Project | Build a web3js dApp with a Solidity lottery smart contract on Ethereum" by Block Explorer for building front end for application